Find Affordable College Courses

 New York, NY

-School of Visual Arts landed the #10 spot in the 2023 rankings for the best bachelor’s degree communication and journalism programs.
-Located in the city of New York, SVA is a private for-profit college with a small student population.
+School of Visual Arts did quite well in this year’s ranking of the best places for communication and journalism students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the large city of New York, SVA is a private for-profit school with a small student population.

 Read full report on Communication & Journalism at School of Visual Arts